 Over the last couple of decades, hundreds of prescription drugs once available only with a doctor’s recommendation have switched to OTC.
-The list contains many familiar names: Children’s Advil (ibuprofen) and Aleve (naproxen sodium) for pain relief and fever reduction; Pepsid AC (famotidine) and Prilosec OTC (omeprazole magnesium) for heartburn; Rogaine (minoxidil) for hair growth; Claritin (loratadine) for allergies; and Nicorette gum (nicotine polacrilex) for smoking cessation.
+The list contains many familiar names: Children’s Advil (ibuprofen) and Aleve (naproxen sodium) for pain relief and fever reduction; Pepcid AC (famotidine) and Prilosec OTC (omeprazole magnesium) for heartburn; Rogaine (minoxidil) for hair growth; Claritin (loratadine) for allergies; and Nicorette gum (nicotine polacrilex) for smoking cessation.

 How does a drug morph from prescription to OTC?
 We’re talking about healthcare so, not surprisingly, it’s a bit complicated but basically the process begins with a few different reasons: